Seki7/Algorithm-learning/README.md

 # Algorithm-learning
 Personal implementations for 'Introduction to Algorithm (Three Edition)' based on Java

-Let the ALgorithm be your eclispe workplace.
+Let the Algorithm be your eclispe workplace.